umputun/remark42/site/src/docs/configuration/email/index.md

 - AUTH_EMAIL_FROM=notify@example.com
 ```

 Usually, you don't need to change/set anything else.
-In case if you want to use a different email template set `AUTH_EMAIL_TEMPLATE`, for instance `- AUTH_EMAIL_TEMPLATE="Confirmation email, token: {{.Token}}"`.
+In case if you want to use a different email template, set `AUTH_EMAIL_TEMPLATE`, for instance `- AUTH_EMAIL_TEMPLATE="Confirmation email, token: {{.Token}}"`.
 See [verified-authentication](https://github.com/go-pkgz/auth#verified-authentication) for more details.

 ## Email messages templates

 Remark42 uses golang templates for email templating.
 Templates are located in `backend/templates` and embedded into binary by statik

-For getting access to the files you can use package `templates` from `backend/app/templates`
+For getting access to the files, you can use package `templates` from `backend/app/templates`

-Now we have following templates:
+Now we have the following templates:

 - `email_confirmation_login.html.tmpl` – used for confirmation of login
 - `email_confirmation_subscription.html.tmpl` – used for confirmation of subscription
-    - `email_reply.html.tmpl` – used for sending replies to user comments (when user subscribed to it) and for noticing admins about new comments on a site
+- `email_reply.html.tmpl` – used for sending replies to user comments (when the user subscribed to it) and for noticing admins about new comments on a site
 - `email_unsubscribe.html.tmpl` – used for notification about successful unsubscribe from replies
-    - `error_response.html.tmpl` – used for ...
+- `error_response.html.tmpl` – used for HTML errors